umd-mith/projectr/README.md

 *projectr* is a [microservice] that lets you upload a graph [edge list] as a two column CSV file and get back a [weighted bipartite projection] of that graph also as a CSV.
-You can either interact with *projectr* in your browser or as an REST API call, e.g.
+You can either interact with *projectr* in your browser or as a REST API call:

 <img src="https://c1.staticflickr.com/3/2930/34063566851_8ae7b9240e_b.jpg">